gpetho/preverb/Grashchenkov.md

 Below, we will discuss the properties that distinguish derivatives with _-n_ and _-sk_, using adjectives of the following types:

-(53) Russian
+(53) Russian<br/>
-a. chelovechnyy, predstavitel'nyy, spetsifichnyy, idiotichnyy, romantichnyy, dramatichnyy, fantastichnyy, …
+a. chelovechnyy, predstavitel'nyy, spetsifichnyy, idiotichnyy, romantichnyy, dramatichnyy, fantastichnyy, …<br/>
 b. chelovecheskiy, predstavitel'skiy, spetsificheskiy, idioticheskiy, romanticheskiy, dramaticheskiy, fantasticheskiy, …

 ## 1.2.2.3.
 Properties of Suffixes -n and -sk

 Recategorization and Adverbial Function.
 The formation of units with adverbial functions seems the most ambiguous.
 On the one hand, adjectives marked with the suffix _-n_ can easily be used in an adverbial function, while derivatives with _-sk_ are less acceptable in this function:

-(54) Russian
+(54) Russian<br/>
-a. chelovechno, predstavitel'no, spetsifichno, idiotichno, romantichno, dramatichno, ??fantastichno, …
+a. chelovechno, predstavitel'no, spetsifichno, idiotichno, romantichno, dramatichno, ??fantastichno, …<br/>
 b. *chelovecheski, *predstavitel'ski, *spetsificheski, *idioticheski, */??romanticheski, ??dramaticheski, *fantastichheski, …

 Let us give some examples: (55) presents sentences found online, and (56) presents their counterparts with _-sk_:

-(55) Russian (internet)
+(55) Russian (internet)<br/>
 a.
-Prezident Yanukovich vyglyadit bolee idiotichno, chem Yushchenko.
+Prezident Yanukovich vyglyadit bolee idiotichno, chem Yushchenko.<br/>
-   President Yanukovych looks more idiotic, than Yushchenko.
+   President Yanukovych looks more idiotic, than Yushchenko.<br/>
    'President Yanukovych looks more idiotic than Yushchenko.'

 b.
-Donal'd Tramp postupil vpolne chelovechno, privedya mal'chika na inaugaratsiyu… Donald Trump acted quite humanely, bringing boy to inauguration… 'Donald Trump acted quite humanely by bringing the boy to the inauguration…'
+Donal'd Tramp postupil vpolne chelovechno, privedya mal'chika na inaugaratsiyu…<br/>
+   Donald Trump acted quite humanely, bringing boy to inauguration…<br/>
+   'Donald Trump acted quite humanely by bringing the boy to the inauguration…'

-(56) Russian
+(56) Russian<br/>
-a. * Prezident Yanukovich vyglyadit bolee idioticheski, chem Yushchenko.
+a. * Prezident Yanukovich vyglyadit bolee idioticheski, chem Yushchenko.<br/>
-   * President Yanukovych looks more idiotically, than Yushchenko.
+   * President Yanukovych looks more idiotically, than Yushchenko.<br/>
    '*President Yanukovych looks more idiotically than Yushchenko.'

-b. * Donal'd Tramp postupil chelovecheski, privedya mal'chika na inaugaratsiyu…
+b. * Donal'd Tramp postupil chelovecheski, privedya mal'chika na inaugaratsiyu…<br/>
-   * Donald Trump acted humanly, bringing boy to inauguration… '*Donald Trump acted humanly by bringing the boy to the inauguration…'
+   * Donald Trump acted humanly, bringing boy to inauguration…<br/>
+   '*Donald Trump acted humanly by bringing the boy to the inauguration…'

 It should be noted that formations with _-sk_ are not absolutely ungrammatical.
 They regularly occur in the function of an adjective phrase modifier:

-(57) Russian (internet)
+(57) Russian (internet)<br/>
 a.
-Eti dva khokkeista fantasticheski khoroshi…
+Eti dva khokkeista fantasticheski khoroshi…<br/>
-   These two hockey.players fantastically good…
+   These two hockey.players fantastically good…<br/>
    'These two hockey players are fantastically good…'

 b.
-A glotatel' zhemchuga – chto-to syurrealisticheski srednee mezhdu iskazatelem zhemchuga i glotatelem shpag.
+A glotatel' zhemchuga – chto-to syurrealisticheski srednee mezhdu iskazatelem zhemchuga i glotatelem shpag.<br/>
-   And swallower of.pearls – something surrealistically average between seeker of.pearls and swallower of.swords.
+   And swallower of.pearls – something surrealistically average between seeker of.pearls and swallower of.swords.<br/>
    'And the pearl swallower is something surrealistically in between a pearl seeker and a sword swallower.'

-- On the other hand, there are a number of formations with the suffix _-sk_ that can be used in the function of a verb phrase modifier.
+On the other hand, there are a number of formations with the suffix _-sk_ that can be used in the function of a verb phrase modifier.

-(58) Russian (Inscription on the memorial plaque of the Angleterre Hotel building) Zdes' tragicheski oborvalas' zhizn' Sergeya Esenina.
+(58) Russian (Inscription on the memorial plaque of the Angleterre Hotel building)<br/>
+Zdes' tragicheski oborvalas' zhizn' Sergeya Esenina.<br/>
-Here tragically broke.off life of.Sergey Esenin.
+Here tragically broke.off life of.Sergey Esenin.<br/>
 'Here, Sergey Esenin's life tragically ended.'

-(59) Russian (From S. D. Dovlatov's works) Sistematicheski perevypolnyaet trudovye zadaniya… Systematically overfulfills labor assignments… 'Systematically overfulfills labor assignments…'
+(59) Russian (From S. D. Dovlatov's works)<br/>
+Sistematicheski perevypolnyaet trudovye zadaniya…<br/>
+Systematically overfulfills labor assignments…<br/>
+'Systematically overfulfills labor assignments…'

-(60) (internet)
+(60) (internet)<br/>
-Esli rassuzhdat' logicheski, pokupka umnykh chasov Apple Watch kazhetsya bessmyslennoy.
+Esli rassuzhdat' logicheski, pokupka umnykh chasov Apple Watch kazhetsya bessmyslennoy.<br/>
-If reason logically, purchase smart watches Apple Watch seems meaningless.
+If reason logically, purchase smart watches Apple Watch seems meaningless.<br/>
-'If one thinks logically, buying an Apple Watch seems meaningless.'
+'If one thinks logically, buying an Apple Watch seems meaningless.'<br/>

-Sozhalenie o proshlom – bylo emu organicheski chuzhdo.
+Sozhalenie o proshlom – bylo emu organicheski chuzhdo.<br/>
-Regret about past – was him organically alien.
+Regret about past – was him organically alien.<br/>
 'Regret about the past was organically alien to him.'

 These examples undoubtedly represent full adverbs.
 At the same time, for all the given adverbs ending in _-ski_, one can speak of the existence of a grammatical variant with the suffix _-n_:

-(61) (internet)
+(61) (internet)<br/>
 a.
-Konchalos' eto obyknovenno tragichno: muzh vybrasyval uchitelya v okno. ended this usually tragically: husband threw.out teacher into window.
+Konchalos' eto obyknovenno tragichno: muzh vybrasyval uchitelya v okno.<br/>
+   ended this usually tragically: husband threw.out teacher into window.<br/>
    'It usually ended tragically: the husband threw the teacher out the window.'

 b.
-Amerikanskiy gosdepartament regulyarno i sistematichno vozit svoikh instruktorov v Yekaterinburg.
+Amerikanskiy gosdepartament regulyarno i sistematichno vozit svoikh instruktorov v Yekaterinburg.<br/>
-   American State.Department regularly and systematically brings its instructors to Yekaterinburg.
+   American State.Department regularly and systematically brings its instructors to Yekaterinburg.<br/>
    'The US State Department regularly and systematically brings its instructors to Yekaterinburg.'

 c.
-Chelovek, ne umeyushchiy rassuzhdat' logichno, vsegda upryam. person not knowing reason logically always stubborn 'A person who cannot reason logically is always stubborn.'
+Chelovek, ne umeyushchiy rassuzhdat' logichno, vsegda upryam.<br/>
+   person not knowing reason logically always stubborn<br/>
+   'A person who cannot reason logically is always stubborn.'

 d.
-Dom-kupol organichno vpisyvaetsya v lyuboy prirodnyy landshaft… house-dome organically fits into any natural landscape… 'A dome-house organically blends into any natural landscape…'
+Dom-kupol organichno vpisyvaetsya v lyuboy prirodnyy landshaft…<br/>
+   house-dome organically fits into any natural landscape…<br/>
+   'A dome-house organically blends into any natural landscape…'

 Other adverbs ending in _-ski_, which have a _-n_ correlate, can also be used as adverbs: _geroicheski_ (heroically), _germeticheski_ (hermetically), _gomericheski_ (homerically), _grabitel'ski_ (predatorily), _kategoricheski_ (categorically), _komicheski_ (comically), _kriticheski_ (critically), _periodicheski_ (periodically), _empiricheski_ (empirically), _epizodicheski_ (episodically), etc.